nklabs/libnklabs/doc/nkdatetime.md

 Convert from nkdatetime_t to UNIX time (number of seconds from Jan 1, 1970).
 Returns -1 for error.

+This is for local time only- there is no concept of timezone.

 ## nk_unix_to_datetime

 ~~~c